-These calculations have also controlled for periods where pension plans carried out partial or full buyout transactions.
-During the years in which these have taken place only partial reporting of deaths will have been possible (as deaths will not have been tracked after the transfer to the insurance company).
-To control for this, the plan experience is excluded for these specific calendar years to ensure no bias is created (i.e. the exposures and deaths are set to 0 for these years).
+The exposed to risk and death calculations also controlled for periods where the pension plans may have not consistently recorded lives and deaths - for example years during which the plan carried out partial or full buyout transactions (as deaths will not have been tracked after the transfer to the insurance company), or where there were changes of plan administration.
+To control for this, the plan experience is excluded for these specific calendar years in Mercer's exposure and death calculations to ensure no bias is created (i.e. the exposures and deaths are set to 0 for these years).

-4.3 Known data limitations - surviving beneficiaries
+4.3 Data for surviving beneficiaries

 There are some inherent challenges in the collection of data relating to the surviving beneficiaries of retirees in pension plans.
-The process for tracking beneficiaries in pension plan data varies significantly; in particular, where beneficiary data is missing, an assumption may be made about the existence of a surviving beneficiary (or otherwise) until the administrator can make contact with a surviving beneficiary (or otherwise) directly.
-As a consequence, it is an accepted limitation that certain data fields in the MILES data represent estimates for some beneficiaries.
+The process for tracking beneficiaries in pension plan data varies significantly; in particular, where beneficiary data is missing, an assumption may be made about the existence of a surviving beneficiary (or otherwise)

+until the administrator can make contact with a surviving beneficiary (or otherwise) directly.
+Consequently, it is an accepted limitation that certain data fields in the MILES data represent estimates for some beneficiaries.

-There is a chance that, in some cases, notional records for beneficiaries may be recorded until it is determined that the beneficiary does not exist.
+There is also a chance that, in some cases, notional records for beneficiaries may be recorded until it is determined that the beneficiary does not exist.
 Depending on precise recording practice this has the potential to overstate exposure (false recording of a beneficiary) and to overstate deaths (if cessation of a "false" beneficiary is marked as a death).
-On balance we suspect that this may lead to some overstatement of mortality.
+On balance, we suspect that this may have led to some overstatement of mortality historically within the dataset.